QuentinRa/blog.quentinra.dev/special/cesim/index.md

     do not wait too much
   * we hired a permanent at the 1rst turn, you may hire another one later, more may be too much.
-* training staff may help you avoiding hiring temporary staff
+* training staff may help you avoid hiring temporary staff
 * reducing marketing?
 (5k?)
 * less training cost?
 * fewer renovations?